raig4359/fdk-client-swift/documentation/APPLICATION.md

 }
 ```

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |
 | uid | Int? |  |
 | i | Bool? |  |
 | b | Bool? |  |

-Use this API to get rewards points for cart.
+Use this API to redeem a fixed no. of reward points by applying it to the cart.

 *Success Response:*